A long time ago I bought the multi mark and measuring tool from Kreg, and I am very satisfied with it.

 The thickness of the wood I used was 1 cm.

-Mark the width of the ruler as accurately as possible, like that the ruler will stay firmly in place in this tool.
+The more accurate the slot, the better and more firmly the ruler will stay in place in this tool.

 Step 2 | Making the slots